incafox/pepsico3Dapp/README.md

 Flutter App for pepsico latam, stores information using unity3D.

 Don't try to run this.
-Comercial app with a lot of features non included.
+Comercial app with a lot of features non included/hidden.